raphael-proust/OGL-SRD5/pages/13.treasure/default.md

   - You have advantage on saving throws against poison, and you have resistance against poison damage.

-  - You have darkvision out to a range of 60 feet.
+  - You have darkvision out to a range of 18.0m.

   - You can speak, read, and write Dwarvish.